geoschem/GEOSChem-python-tutorial/README.md

 ## What's wrong with IDL & MATLAB?

-The most important reason is that they contradict open science and reproducible research, since other people are not able to run your code without the expensive licenses.
+The major problem is that they contradict open science and reproducible research, since other people are not able to run your code without the expensive licenses.
 [Reproducing a research paper is hard enough](http://www.bbc.com/news/science-environment-39054778).
 Let us not make it even harder.

 Even if money is not a not problem, IDL & MATLAB still lead to a much lower research efficiency (worse user interface, slower code, incomplete functionality...), since they lack the modern features of Python as reviewed in the previous Section.